How Supporting English Learning Improves Safety and Business Outcomes

 Demonstrable Impact from Native-Language Training

-Evaluations show that safety awareness and use of protective measures increase dramatically when training is provided in workers' native languages.
+Evaluations show that safety awareness and use of protective measures increase dramatically when training is provided in workers’ native languages.
+After receiving safety training in their native language, workers’ understanding of Safety Data Sheets (SDS) jumped from 2% to 93%.

 Sources: CDC NIOSH Blog, CPWR – Training Research